Quantum algorithm for one-quasiparticle excitations in the thermodynamic limit via cluster-additive block diagonalization: Conclusions

 Implementation of NLCE+VQE with PCAT on real quantum hardware is currently underway to assess performance under realistic noise and finite measurement sampling.
 We will investigate how gate errors and shot noise propagate through the PCAT construction and subsequent NLCE summations.
 To mitigate error accumulation, the hybrid classical-quantum nature suggests a strategy where the largest clusters, those contributing most to NLCE convergence but being classically intractable, are treated with VQE, while smaller clusters use exact diagonalization to minimize accumulated errors.

 Several extensions present themselves naturally.
-Computing two quasi-particle sectors would enable investigation of bound states and scattering continua, though the quadratically growing subspace dimensions make this significantly more challenging.
-Dynamical structure factors, the natural extension of static structure factors to finite-frequency response, are directly accessible through our framework by evaluating local observables between the ground state and quasi-particle excitation states constructed via NLCE.
+Computing two quasiparticle sectors would enable investigation of bound states and scattering continua, though the quadratically growing subspace dimensions make this significantly more challenging.
+Dynamical structure factors, the natural extension of static structure factors to finite-frequency response, are directly accessible through our framework by evaluating local observables between the ground state and quasiparticle excitation states constructed via NLCE.
 These spectral functions are directly measurable in inelastic neutron or light scattering experiments and provide detailed information about the elementary excitation spectrum.
-The framework's basis-independent formulation makes it applicable to various quantum lattice models, though we note that gapped systems where quasi-particle excitations are well-defined represent the most natural domain of applicability given the current formalism.
+The framework's basis-independent formulation makes it applicable to various quantum lattice models, though we note that gapped systems where quasiparticle excitations are well defined represent the most natural domain of applicability given the current formalism.

-For conventional NLCE with classical algorithms, the logarithm $S = \log T$ of the transformation possesses cluster-additive structure when properly constructed \cite{hormann_projective_2023}.
+For conventional NLCE with classical algorithms, the logarithm $S = \ln T$ of the transformation possesses cluster-additive structure when properly constructed \cite{hormann_projective_2023}.
 Whether analogous principles can be established for constructing approximate unitaries for larger clusters from solutions on smaller constituent subgraphs in variational circuits, potentially extending beyond HVA to other ansätze, remains an open question that could improve robustness to optimization errors and help circumvent local minima.